tangmf/KittenBot/README.md

 ![Kitten](/Images/meow.png)

 Your very own discord kitten, but legal.
-KittenBot is a very simple discord bot, and acts as a pet that will require it to be taken care of.
+KittenBot is a simple discord bot which acts as a pet that will require it to be taken care of.
 There are 3 main stats that users will need to monitor; health, hunger and happiness.
 As time goes on, these stats will slowly drop, and it is up to members of the server to feed, play and care for it.
+For more immersiveness, you can even put the bot to sleep, as well as wake it up.

 ![Profile](/Images/screenshot.png)